vkatari10/trading-bot/README.md

     - `Scikit-learn`

 ### Why Use Go?
-You might be wondering why `Go` was used for this project and not `Python` or `C++` as the runtime engine.<br>

-Well, since this project is intended to be used for both low and mid frequency trading:
+To support both low (minutes) and mid (seconds) frequency trading strategies `Go` provided a fair trade between speed and complexity
-- `Python` is interpreted and has GIL overhead
+- `Python` GIL overhead and interpreted, not ideal for concurrency
-- `C++` is too complex (for this project), and complicates API calls and multithreading among other things
+- `C++` is too complex (for this project), complicating currency, API calls, and other things for slightly better performance

-`Go` served as a fair trade off between performance and complexity, allowing for fast iteration while still providing low latency code.<br>
+Go is fast enough to support both types of strategies while allowing for faster iteration of code with simple concurrency and low latency

 ## Setup